dmd-program/dmd-100/projects/ritual/develop_prototype.md

    4. Upload your cropped images to InvisionApp
    5. Build interactivity using InvisionApp's built-in hotspot and linking tools
    6. Test that all the desired interactivity is functioning
+4. Download a ZIP file of the project from the InvisionApp's project navigation bar

 ## Design Document